In-depth reviews

 The three driving modes mentioned above feel noticeably different: Eco limits use of climate control and dulls the throttle response considerably in order to achieve maximum range, while Normal is perfect for everyday use, giving strong acceleration to around the 40mph mark.
 Power is useful for when the van is heavily loaded, but does hit range quite considerably the more you use it.

-There are also different braking modes, with the standard setting allowing the van to coast smoothly when you lift off the throttle, while a 'B' mode brings a stronger slowing effect when you lift off – but quite strong enough to allow for one-pedal driving, so you still need to use the brake pedal to come to a complete halt.
+There are also different regenerative braking modes, with the standard setting allowing the van to coast smoothly when you lift off the throttle, while a 'B' mode brings a stronger slowing effect when you lift off – but not quite strong enough to allow for one-pedal driving, so you still need to use the brake pedal to come to a complete halt.

 Overall, the Vivaro Electric is a very impressive package.
 It offers a competitive driving range for this class of electric van, even with the smaller of the two batteries, although it remains best suited to the typical electric-van use case of urban multi-drop deliveries rather than long-distance runs.